 The Company maintains insurance policies with UCPB General Insurance Co, Inc., Philippine American Life and General Insurance Company and Chartis Philippines Insurance Inc., covering topics from all-risks to life insurance to personal accidents.
 The Company believes that the insurance it maintains is consistent with market practice in the industries in which it operates and has coverage in amounts that it believes to be adequate.
 See "Business - Insurance."
 However, the Company faces various risks in connection with its businesses and may lack adequate insurance coverage or may have no relevant insurance coverage to address all of these risks.
 For example, the Company does not purchase business interruption insurance.
-Because the Philippines is susceptible to major natural catastrophes, such as typhoons, floods, volcanic eruptions and others, that may materially disrupt and adversely affect the Company's courier, air cargo forwarding and Balikbayan boxes business (see "Risk Factors - Risks Relating to the Philippines - The occurrence of natural catastrophes could adversely affect the Company's business, financial condition or results of operations."), as well as Internet blackouts and outages due to an inadequate telecommunications infrastructure (see "- The Company's business is particularly dependent on the efficient and uninterrupted operation of its IT and computer network systems, and disruptions to these systems could adversely affect its business, financial condition and results of operations."), the Company is at significant risk of business interruption from time to time due to events outside of its control.
+Because the Philippines is susceptible to major natural catastrophes, such as typhoons, floods, volcanic eruptions and others, that may materially disrupt and adversely affect the Company's courier, air cargo forwarding and Balikbayan boxes business (see "Risk Factors - Risks Relating to the Philippines - The occurrence of natural catastrophes could adversely affect the Company's business, financial condition or results of operations" on page 50 of this Prospectus), as well as Internet blackouts and outages due to an inadequate telecommunications infrastructure (see "Risk Factors - Risks Relating to the Company's Business - The Company's business is particularly dependent on the efficient and uninterrupted operation of its IT and computer network systems, and disruptions to these systems could adversely affect its business, financial condition and results of operations" on page 32 of this Prospectus), the Company is at significant risk of business interruption from time to time due to events outside of its control.
 Any sustained business interruption could result in significant loss of income, for which the Company would not be covered by any insurance policy.
 Moreover, although the Company purchases general commercial "all risks" insurance coverage, there can be no assurance that the insurance coverage it currently maintains will fully compensate it for all of the damages and economic losses resulting from accidents and other unforeseen events, or that the Company will be able to renew such insurance policies at attractive rates or at all.
 The occurrence of any incident for which the Company is uninsured or inadequately insured may have a material adverse effect on its business, financial condition and results of operations.